 B. Telephone Calls.
-For scheduling and calendar matters, call Chambers at (212) 805-0268.
+For docketing, scheduling, and calendar matters, call Chambers at (212) 805-0268.

-C. Faxes.
-Faxes to Chambers are not permitted.

-D. Hand Deliveries.
-Hand-delivered mail should be taken to Worth Street entrance of the Daniel Patrick Moynihan Courthouse, 500 Pearl Street, and may not be brought directly to Chambers.
+- C. Faxes.
+Faxes to Chambers are not permitted except with the prior authorization from Chambers, which will be given only in rare, urgent circumstances. - D. Hand Deliveries.
+Hand-delivered mail should be taken to the mail room on the eighth floor of the 500 Pearl Street Courthouse and may not be brought directly to Chambers.
 Hand deliveries are continuously retrieved by Courthouse mail staff and then forwarded to Chambers.
-However, if the hand-delivered material is urgent and requires the

-Court's immediate attention, ask the Court Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved by Chambers staff immediately.

-E. Requests for Adjournments or Extensions of Time.
+However, if the hand-delivered material is urgent and requires the Court's immediate attention, ask the Court Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved by Chambers staff immediately. - E. Requests for Adjournments or Extensions of Time.
 All requests for adjournments or extensions of time must be made in writing and filed on ECF as letter-motions.
-(If a request contains sensitive or confidential information, it may be filed electronically through the court's ECF system in conformity with the court's standing order, 19-MC-00583, and ECF Rules & Instructions, section 6.)
+(If a request contains sensitive or confidential information, it may be submitted by email in lieu of being filed electronically.)
 The letter-motion must state: (1) the original due date, the date or dates sought to be extended, and the new date the party now seeks through an adjournment or extension; (2) the number of previous requests for adjournment or extensions of time; (3) whether those previous requests were granted or denied; and (4) whether the adversary consents, and, if not, the reasons given by the adversary for refusing to consent.
 If the requested adjournment or extension affects any other scheduled dates, a proposed Revised Civil Case Management Plan and Scheduling Order must be attached.
 Absent extraordinary circumstances, requests for extensions will be denied if not made before the expiration of the original deadline.
-If the request is for an adjournment of a court appearance, absent an emergency, the request shall be made at least two business days prior to the scheduled appearance.

-F. Related Cases.
-After an action has been accepted as related to a prior filing, all future court papers and correspondence must contain the docket number of the new filing, as well as the docket number of the case to which it is related (e.g., 11-CV-1234 [rel.
-10-CV-4321]).

-G. Urgent Communications.
+If the request is for an adjournment of a court appearance, absent an emergency, the request shall be made at least two business days prior to the scheduled appearance. - F. Related Cases.
+After an action has been accepted as related to a prior filing, all future court papers and correspondence must contain the docket number of the new filing, as well as the docket number of the case to which it is related (e.g., 11 Civ.
+1234 [rel.
+10 Civ.
+4321]). - G. Urgent Communications.
 If a matter requires urgent attention, parties should so alert Chambers by telephone call or email, in addition to filing any related submission on ECF.